-3 Contamination increases corporate control
+3. Contamination increases corporate control over agriculture

 It's no big secret that the GM industry's interest lies in pushing GM crops as quickly and as widely as possible across the globe.
 Industry has raced to get its GM crops into the fields before biosafety regulations and public opposition set in.
-But it would be wrong to assume that the GM industry does not want regulation of its products.
+But it would be wrong to assume that the GM industry does not want some form of regulation for its products.

-Big business likes regulations.
-It wants regulations that enable it to control the market, while not preventing it from selling its products.
-Industry's lax attitude to the 'black market' for GM crops, such as that for Bt cotton in India or Roundup Ready soybeans in Romania, is just a temporary phenomenon.7 It likes this initial contamination because it puts authorities in an awkward position, and puts pressure on them to approve the crops.
-In the face of widespread smuggling of Roundup Ready soybeans from Argentina to Paraguay, the Paraguayan Minister of Agriculture and Livestock said he was inclined to free-up transgenic production because he was "convinced that there is no alternative under the current circumstances."8 But once they attain this initial objective, the big companies quickly move in to squash the 'black market' and take control.
-This is what is happening in Argentina and Brazil (see box).
+Big business likes regulations that enable it to control the market, while not preventing it from selling its products.
+Industry's lax attitude to the 'black market' for GM crops, such as that for Bt cotton in India or Roundup Ready soybeans in Romania, is just a temporary phenomenon.
+It likes this initial contamination because it puts authorities in an awkward position, and puts pressure on them to approve the crops.
+But once they attain this initial objective, the big companies quickly move in to squash the 'black market' and take control.
+This is what is happening in Argentina and Brazil.